2018 George Washington University Law Fellowships

 Position: Policy Fellow (two-year position)

-Position Summary: The GW fellows will promote fundamental human rights in the digital economy by creating and executing strategies to promote the open internet, balanced intellectual property rights, and communications competition.
-Two GW fellows will be selected, and the fellowship term of two years will be served at Public Knowledge, with possible rotations to other public interest groups with a similar focus.
-The fellows will join two GW fellows who began two-year fellowships at Public Knowledge in 2016.
+Job Description Summary: The GW Fellows will promote fundamental human rights in the digital economy by creating and executing strategies to promote the open internet, balanced intellectual property rights, and communications competition.
+Two GW Fellows will be selected and the fellowship term of two years will be served at Public Knowledge.
+The fellows will join two GW Fellows who began two-year fellowships at Public Knowledge in 2017.

 Essential Responsibilities and Tasks:

-- Provide input, strategy advice, and advocacy to shape laws and regulations that support open internet policy, communications competition, and balanced intellectual property law.
+- Provides input, strategic advice, and advocacy to shape laws and regulations that support open Internet policy, communications competition, and balanced intellectual property law.

-- Serve as author on advocacy documents that support public interest positions.
+- Serves as lead author on advocacy documents that support public interest positions.

-- Oversee, design, and facilitate development of presentations for meetings with policy makers, the press, internal staff, and other public interest groups.
+- Oversees, designs, and facilitates the development of presentations for meetings with policymakers, the press, internal staff, and other public interest groups.

-- Develop expertise in a select set of national, and where appropriate, global or state-based internet technology or related policy issues.
+- Develops expertise in a select set of national, and where appropriate, global or state-based Internet technology or related policy issues.